WSULib/docs_digital_collections/virtual_machines/building_swarm.md

 ## dataslice

-As `dataslice` is primarily just a spinning instance of Fedora for other VMs to utilize, the following can be flipped off or removed:
+The `dataslice` is primarily just a spinning instance of Fedora for other VMs to utilize, the following can be flipped off or removed:

   * Solr
   * Ouroboros